AIHelpsSoft/documentations/IntegrationWithAggregators.md

 You communicate with AI Helps API (full API documentation is available at https://api.aihelps.com).

-First, you register your application in AI Helps application registry, providing information information about your company and contacts and receive application ID & secret needed for next steps.
+First, you register your application in AI Helps application registry, providing information about your company, contacts and receive application ID & secret needed for the next steps.
 Registration is one simple API call and response is automatical (no verification process).
 This step should be made only once.

-Next step: for each client database (either salon or clinic) you want to get access, you need to receive access token.
-Access grant request should be sent and client either grants access or refuse from Beauty Pro/Denta Pro application.
-If granted, you will receive access token for access to specific client daabase.
-This step should be done for each your client.
+Next step: for each client database (either salon or clinic) you want to get access, you need to receive an access token.
+Access grant request should be sent and the client either grants access or refuse inside Beauty Pro/Denta Pro application.
+If granted, you will receive access token for access to a specific client database.
+This step should be done for each of your clients.

-After you have access token, you can make API requests to get list of services, professionals, free time and make booking.
-Possible scenarios will be described later in details.
+After you have an access token, you can make API requests to get a list of services, professionals, free time and make a booking.
+Possible scenarios will be described later in detail.

 ## Register your application

-First you need to do is to register your application.
-To do this, make following request:
+First, you need to do is to register your application.
+To do this, make the following request:

 ```http
 POST https://api.aihelps.com/v1/applications?fields=application_id,application_secret